0237h/PICMP/README.md

 CONTACT :
 ---------

-* You can contact me at mrnozalia[at]gmail[dot]com if you want to share any improvements or ideas about the program.
+* You can contact me at krowten11[at]gmail[dot]com if you want to share any improvements or ideas about the program.

-* Check out the github repo of the project : https://github.com/Nozalia/PICMP
+* Check out the github repo of the project : https://github.com/Krowten11/PICMP

 THANKS :
 --------